-Asthma affects about 3 million people, including 600,000 children.
+Asthma affects about 3.8 million people, including 850,000 children under the age of 14.
 Six out of ten people with asthma do not have control of their disease.
 Their poorly controlled asthma may lead a severe, life-threatening asthma attack and permanent lung damage.
 Asthma symptoms do not have to be tolerated.
 Total asthma control is attainable for the majority of Canadians with asthma.

 Asthma is not contagious.
 While its causes are still unknown, researchers have determined that asthma can be caused by both hereditary (inherited) and environmental factors.